Free NHS service · Timperley, Altrincham

 What is NHS Pharmacy First?

 Pharmacy First is an NHS service that lets community pharmacists assess and, where appropriate, treat seven common conditions that previously needed a GP.
-For these conditions you can come straight to the pharmacy — no appointment or referral required — and the pharmacist can supply NHS treatment, including antibiotics or antivirals, when it is clinically appropriate, or refer you on if you need further care.
+For these conditions the pharmacist can supply NHS treatment, including antibiotics or antivirals, when it is clinically appropriate, or refer you on if you need further care.
+We recommend booking a short consultation slot in advance — online or by phone — so the pharmacist can see you promptly in our private consultation room.

 What happens during a Pharmacy First consultation